-So the Valley, east side anyway, loves its Starbucks.
-Which is fine — it has quality, convenient coffee — but there are many local shops throwing up some solid, well-sourced, damn good coffee.
-Of all the great places to kick back and caffeinate in greater Phoenix, these 16 are our current favorites.
+There is an abundance of local shops in the Valley serving up solid, well-sourced, damn-good coffee.
+Of all the fine places to kick back and caffeinate in greater Phoenix, these 25 are our current favorites.

 Giant Coffee1437 North First Street

 This shop, from the owners of Matt’s Big Breakfast, delivers the same simple elegance and commitment to quality ingredients that we’ve come to love from Matt’s.
-At Giant Coffee, it’s the little things that count the most.
-It makes the most of its straightforward ingredients, from the only lightly homogenized Straus Creamery “barista milk” (which gives the lattes a signature buttery sweetness) to the 24 Blackbirds Chocolate, which makes Giant's mochas perfectly chocolatey, but not too sweet.
-Giant’s house-made pastries take the cake and are the perfect accompaniment to coffee from San Francisco's Four Barrel Coffee.
+Giant Coffee serves its own Giant-branded organic and fair trade coffee roasted by Roastery Of Cave Creek.
+Giant also uses Holy Kakow out of Portland, Oregon to make its mochas perfectly chocolatey, but not too sweet (the shop also uses its organic vanilla syrup for the honey vanilla latte).
+Giant’s house-made pastries take the cake and are the perfect accompaniment to its coffee.
 But the coffee can’t take all the credit: Giant’s baristas ensure that each drink is crafted perfectly or they don’t serve it.
-And to top it all off, the shop’s atmosphere is as classic and honest as its drinks.
-Giant’s airy, sunny space is beautiful and clean, which makes it a great place to meet friends, enjoy a breakfast burrito, or get a little work done.

 Peixoto Coffee Roasters11 West Boston Street, #6, Chandler

 Peixoto Coffee's service and product quality reflect an uncommon maturity.
-The shop primarily roasts and serves coffee from owner Julia Peixoto Peters’ family farm in Brazil, but it does make a few exceptions, featuring beans from other regions around the world.
-Where Peixoto has truly succeeded, in a way that arguably no other local shop has, is in educating consumers about how coffee makes its way from crop to cup.
-Photos around the shop feature coffee fruit ripening, being harvested, and being processed, and a simple painted map on one of the shop’s exposed brick walls puts things in a geographic perspective.
-Peixoto Coffee is working hard to introduce Brazilian culture, coffee, and cuisine to the East Valley by offering authentic pastries and bossa nova music nights.
-The shop also has stayed in touch with national specialty coffee trends, bringing fun items like nitro cold brew and iced cascara to the local scene.
+The shop primarily roasts and serves coffee from owner Julia Peixoto Peters’ family farm in Brazil, but it does make a few exceptions, like beans from other regions around the world.
+Photos around the shop highlight coffee fruit ripening, being harvested and being processed, and a simple painted map on one of the shop’s exposed brick walls puts things from a geographic perspective.
+Peixoto Coffee has also has stayed in touch with national specialty coffee trends, bringing fun items like nitro cold brew and iced cascara to the coffee scene.

 Maverick Coffee10269 North Scottsdale Road, Scottsdale

-This delightful Scottsdale shop blows us away.
 Two of Maverick Coffee’s owners are Olympic-caliber athletes — and the shop's baristas' execution is every bit as disciplined, yet artful, as you might expect.
 The shop, which sells coffee from San Francisco-based Ritual Coffee Roasters, pairs a relaxed atmosphere with immaculate coffee preparation.
-The service is friendly and knowledgeable, but they do without any kind of pretentious coffee-shop air; the staff aren’t afraid to have a little fun.
-Every Friday, for example, customers are encouraged to challenge their barista to a game of Rock, Paper, Scissors, and if the customer wins, they get their coffee for free.
+The service is friendly and knowledgeable, but they do without any kind of pretentious coffee-shop air; the staff isn’t afraid to have a little fun.

 King Coffee1020 South Mill Avenue, Tempe

 King Coffee is a Tempe-area shop with that special, indescribable something.
-The cafe isn’t the fanciest one on this list.
-It’s definitely not the best-designed.
-And it’s certainly not the most spacious.
-But there’s something about this pint-sized cafe that we just adore.
+There’s something about this pint-sized cafe that we just adore.
 Maybe it brings us back to our college days; King Coffee certainly has all the hallmarks of a casual college-town cafe (artwork made by some dude’s friend?
 Hand-drawn posters for local house shows?
 Yes and yes.)
 But contrary to the classic college coffee shop ethos, King doesn’t slack when it comes to quality.
-King Coffee’s staff do a great job with beans from local roaster Cortez Coffee.
-And as if that wasn’t enough, they are always warm and welcoming — you won’t find any disaffected, grumbly college baristas at this shop.
-What this shop lacks in square footage it makes up for in atmosphere, friendliness, and coffee fit for a king.
+King Coffee’s staff do good work with beans from local roaster Cortez Coffee.

 Cartel Coffee Lab1 North First Street